Abra (boat)

 An abra (عبرة abra) is a traditional boat made of wood.

 Abras are used to ferry people across the Dubai Creek in Dubai, United Arab Emirates.
 They travel between the water station at Shindagha/Al Ghubaiba on the Bur Dubai side, and the water station at Al Sabkha on the Deira side.
 The abras depart every few minutes.
 The fare is 1 dirham, which is paid to the ferry driver.

+History

+Abras were the oldest form of the public transport system in Dubai.
+They enabled the movement of men and materials between the two shores of the creek called Deira and Bur Dubai.
+These are still used as water taxis run by the government of Dubai.
+They also serve the purpose of a tourist attraction.

+3D printed abras came into operation in July 2024.

+Cultural significance

+The abra is more than just a means of transportation; it is a vital link to Dubai's maritime past and has played a significant role in the city's cultural heritage.
+Historically, Dubai Creek served as the main artery for trade and commerce, connecting the city to the broader Arabian Peninsula and beyond.
+Abras, along with the larger dhows, ferried spices, textiles, and pearls, contributing to the growth of Dubai's early economy and facilitating trade with regions as far as Persia and India.